- Ensure Employee Health and Safety

 In particular, for work sites where Toshiba Group companies are the primary contractors, the field division of the business site that oversees the site shall share information on occupational safety and health activities with contractors and partner companies that carry out work.
 Such information shall include monitoring of safety performance, health and safety education equivalent to that provided to employees, workplace patrols, and evacuation drills that assume the occurrence of accidents.
 In addition, the field division shall promote cooperation between the site, field division, business division, Group companies, etc. In this way, we are working to foster a safety culture as the primary contractors.

-Despite these efforts, two fatal accidents involving contractors’ employees occurred during the three-year period from FY2021 to FY2023 (FY2021: electric shock at a site; FY2022: fall at a site), making further improvement of contractor safety management standards an urgent issue.
+Despite these efforts, two fatal accidents involving contractors’ employees occurred during the three-year period from FY2022 to FY2024 (FY2022: fall at a site; FY2024: electric shock at a business site), making further improvement of contractor safety management standards an urgent issue.

 OHS Management in the Supply Chain